A Free Stochastic Partial Differential Equation: A general Stochastic differential equation with unbounded coefficients

-Finally, to get uniqueness results even in the case of really weak conditions, we want to introduce a notion of ultraweak solution for which uniqueness will be easy to prove so that we will build unique ultraweak solutions which are also ultramild solutions.
-This needs some results on chaotic decomposition very similar {\red to} those of section 5.3 in \cite{BS98} but not only for the free Fock space $F(H)$ with $H=L^{2}(\R_{+})$ but also for $H=L^{2}(\R_{+})^{\oplus \N}$ and moreover with an initial condition space $L^{2}(M_{0})$ i.e. we want to see a multiple stochastic integral variant of $L^{2}(M)=L^{2}(M_{0}\star \mathcal{SC}(H))\simeq L^{2}(M_{0})\star F(H)$.
-Since this requires a little bit of notation with nothing new, we merely state the results after introduction of notations.
+Finally, to get uniqueness results assuming only really weak conditions, we want to introduce a notion of ultraweak solution for which uniqueness will be easy to prove so that we will build unique ultraweak solutions which are also ultramild solutions.
+We thus assume $\Gamma_{0u}(\omega)$.
+This also needs some results on chaotic decomposition very similar {\red to} those of section 5.3 in \cite{BS98} but not only for the free Fock space $F(H)$ with $H=L^{2}(\R_{+})$ but also for $H=L^{2}(\R_{+})^{\oplus \N}$ and moreover with an initial condition space $L^{2}(M_{0})$ i.e. we want to see a multiple stochastic integral variant of $L^{2}(M)=L^{2}(M_{0}\star \mathcal{SC}(H))\simeq L^{2}(M_{0})\star F(H)$.
+Since this requires a little bit of notation with nothing new, we merely state the results after introduction of notation.